robert-mccarthy-ca/modern-druid/README.md

 #### **The Ultimate Goal: A Planetary Network**

 This two-tiered replication model is designed for exponential growth while preventing colonial land acquisition.
-We are not in the business of perpetual land ownership.
-We are in the business of **initiating and funding a global transition.**
+We would not be in the business of perpetual land ownership.
+We would be in the business of **initiating a transition from an expensive, exploitative and toxic agricultural system to a free and healthy distributed food production system alongside meaningful carbon drawdown.** Train a generation of stewards that improve the life and fertility of their lands instead of degrading them.

 *   **We enter a community** to sequester carbon and build prosperity.
 *   **We empower local crews** who become the owners and experts.
 *   **We replicate until the region is saturated** with resilient, community-owned food forests and carbon-removal hubs.
 *   **We leave,** having transferred the land, knowledge, and wealth, and move our catalytic investment to the next region in need.

 This is the path to a decentralized, resilient, and owner-operated global network for carbon drawdown and food security—a true alternative to the extractive status quo.
+The project ends when it is no longer needed, this is not just an idea for how to make a profit, this is a mission with a start (today) and an end (a safely managed atmosphere and climate).
+Until then, we have work to do.

 ---

 ### **7. UN Sustainable Development Goals (SDG) Impacts**

 The Modern Druid Project is not merely a carbon removal solution; it is a holistic sustainable development platform.
-Its architecture is uniquely positioned to deliver profound, measurable progress against a majority of the UN's Sustainable Development Goals from its inception, with a clear pathway to achieving all 17 through targeted R&D.
+Its architecture is uniquely positioned to deliver profound, measurable progress against a majority of the UN's Sustainable Development Goals from its inception, with a clear pathway to achieving all 17 through targeted R&D. All by not being greedy, by simply letting people pick their own damn food, we open up all these SDGs, which are very much a part of the marketability and price of our carbon credits.

 #### **7.1 Direct SDG Impacts from Launch**